 - how to measure their business segments, which meant they had no idea where growth was actually occurring

-- how much opportunity existed in the pipeline
+- how many opportunities existed in the pipeline

 - how to make adjustments mid-month